-3.4 PRECINCT B - LODGE & SWIMMING POOL Lodge Cleared Area and Stone walls (B1)
+3.4 PRECINCT B - LODGE & SWIMMING POOL

+Lodge Cleared Area and Stone walls (BI)

 Surrounding the Lodge platform is a low stone wall constructed as a dry stone field wall approximately 450mm high (figure 3.19).
 The wall defines the eastern and southern sides (and part of the northern side) of the Lodge area and is an integral part of the design of the Lodge, Swimming Pool and Lodge platform.
 The wall dates from the inception of the camp and the broad nature of the wall as well as the battered sides is typical of the garden walls built by Paul Sorensen.
 The wall originally had a penetration at the eastern end for the path coming up from the Main Camping Flat and another penetration on the southern side for the original path from the Camp Kitchen up to the Lodge.
-The wall stops just short of the western end of the Lodge platform and drops down to ground level as a small retaining wall to retain the soil of the Lodge platform to the west of the pool.
-There is now a nonoriginal penetration through the wall for the path down into The Glen and a non-original penetration for the path leading to the Pool Equipment Room and the path down beside the creek to the Cubs' area.
-Recently, a wide cut was made through the wall on the southern side to permit vehicular access to the Lodge area.
-Part of the northern side of the Lodge area also contains a wall by Sorensen that retains part of the slope above the Lodge.
-This connects with the main wall at the northern end of The Glen.
+The wall stops just short of the western end of the Lodge platform to the west of the pool.
+There is now a non-original penetration through the wall for the path down into The Glen and a non-original penetration for the path leading to the Pool Equipment Room and the path down beside the creek to the Cubs' area.
+Recently, a wide cut was made through the wall on the southern photo